defunxyz/delatex/README.md

 # Delatex

-Delatex is an is an open source project that provides a tool which allows the conversion of  LaTeX files (*.tex) to plain text files.
+Delatex is an open source project that provides a tool which allows the conversion of  LaTeX files (*.tex) to plain text files.

     COPYRIGHT NOTICE: